Chorus/DynamicsDocs/docs/Patients/Calendar.md

 - *Capacity* - This is a toggle.
     - By default, the toggle is off.
     - Upon switching the toggle to on, the capacity field displays next to the time/date range.
 Then you can set a capacity limit.
     - When the Capacity toggle is on, you can add a 'split' to their day.
-[Read more below](#add-split-to-working-hours).
+[Learn more below](#add-split-to-working-hours).
 - *Date*
     - When the 'All Day' toggle is off, 1 Date field displays.
     - When the 'All Day' toggle is on, 2 Date fields display for you to set a date range.